Female world leaders hailed as voices of reason amid the coronavirus chaos

 Taiwan

 As the coronavirus spread rapidly in China’s Hubei province, the initial epicenter of the pandemic, early this year, the self-governing island of Taiwan recognized the risk the looming pandemic could pose.
-Millions of people travel between the island and mainland China each year.
+Travel to the island from China is common, with millions of people traveling between the two each year.

 The Taiwanese government, led by President Tsai Ing-wen and her vice president, Chen Chien-Jen, an epidemiologist, took assertive early measures to try to limit the spread of the virus, restricting many visitors and implementing new mandatory health checks.